rdegraaf/Murderhoboz/Races/Races.md

 **Life cycle & Reproduction**

+Ed. note: inspired by life cycle of salmon and various other aquatic creatures.

 Most non-undine have difficulty telling male and female undine apart.
 They are broadcast spawners.
 Once per year, both males and females produce large amounts of gametes, which they expel together in shallow, flowing water.
 Some eggs get fertilized; most do not.
 Fertilized eggs